Table of contents

 What Is a Hard Money Loan?

-In many cases, these loans close faster than standard bank loans.
+In many cases, these loans close significantly faster than standard bank loans.
 Some lenders design their approval steps to be efficient, which is helpful for first time investors who want to act quickly.
-The process often includes an analysis of the property, a review of any property rehab plans, and a basic check of your financial standing.
-Speed is a big benefit, but rates and fees usually stand above conventional loan structures.
-Sources like the National Association of Realtors offer data showing that time-sensitive purchases often lean on these specialized loans.
+The process often includes an analysis or appraisal of the property, a review of any property rehab plans, a trimerge credit report and background check.

 How a Hard Money Loan Works